dwarvesf/playground/_memo/split-and-reuse-code-in-react-application.md

 ---
 tags:
   - engineering
+  - react
+  - application
-title: Split And Reuse Code In React Application
+title: Split and Reuse Code in React Application
 date: 2019-05-02
-description: null
+description: In some Vue.js, you got the feature that allows you to encapsulate state and methods into the package that you can easily insert to your component logic called mixins.
+What have we got in React.js?
-authors: null
+authors:
+- phamngocnghia
 menu: memo
-type: null
+type: engineering
 hide_frontmatter: false
+hide_title: false
 ---

 ![](assets/split-and-reuse-code-in-react-application_5f86abdbff47c3d17d6258e3b001ceb8_md5.webp)